neurospin/deep_folding/README.rst

 .. code-block:: shell

-    python setup.py install
+    python3 setup.py install

-Notebooks are in the repertory notebooks, access using:
+Notebooks are in the folder notebooks, access using:

 .. code-block:: shell